samuelwbaird/hair/README.md

 ## Trade offs / non-goals

- * Using a convention where by the identity of state objects matters (ie. works better if updates to the base state or model are updates to a mutable object, rather than a fresh state object each time)
+ * Using a convention whereby the identity of state objects matters (ie. works better if updates to the base state or model are incremental updates to a mutable object, rather than a fresh state object returned from a query each time)
  * Not attempting to be a full or perfect implementation of a virtual dom or provide a genuine functional reactive paradigm

 ## Usage

 The main usage is to create functions that describe an HTML layout using the functions provided by the library.
+These functions perform the basic work of creating and updating the DOM.

 The output of the function can consist of single elements, or arrays of elements.
 Whenever elements are provided, they can be provided directly or as function references to create other components.
-The render process recursively resolves these into direct elements.
+The render process recursively resolves arrays and functions into direct elements.

 All element functions allow three arguments in any order, a string for any text content, an object to set properties on the created element, and an array or single child element.

 Event listeners are instantiated as a special kind of child element (hair.listen), and there is special handling for lists of objects (hair.compose).

-See the included example TODO list to see examples of all of these.
+See the included example TODO list to see examples of all of these in use.

 Snippet: